 Here's just one illustration of how you can embed New Relic in your development cycle to understand the end-to-end business impact of your software performance.

-Here are a few example of how you and your teams can make the most of New Relic.
+Here are a few examples of how you and your teams can make the most of New Relic.

 - Product managers and designers: "I use data to improve the customer experience."